hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 # Comparing Proof of Authority Consensus Protocols

-Pantheon implements the Clique and IBFT 2.0 Proof of Authority consensus protocols.
+Besu implements the Clique and IBFT 2.0 Proof of Authority consensus protocols.
 Proof of Authority consensus protocols are used when participants are known to each other and there is a level of trust between them.
 For example, in a permissioned consortium network.